-The church was erected by the Order of the Knights Hospitaller at the end of the 13th century.
-Most likely it was seriously damaged during the 30-year war in the seventeenth century.
-It was rebuilt in the 18th century, and in the nineteenth was subjected to extensive renovation and reconstruction.
-At that time the windows and the southern portal were renewed.
-They were enlarged and given a pointed shape.
-During the war, the church was severely damaged.
-The monument was devastated, and its equipment was ragged, leaving only peripheral walls and gables.
-It was rebuilt from ruins in 1992-2003.
+The church in Strachocin (Strachto in 1180, Zartzig in 1487) was erected by the Knights Hospitaller at the end of the 13th century.
+In 1373 its parish priest named Albert was recorded.
+Most likely, the church was seriously damaged during the Thirty Years’ War in the first half of the 17th century.
+It was rebuilt at the beginning of the 18th century and enlarged with a wooden belfry, and in the 19th century it was thoroughly renovated and rebuilt.
+Then the windows were transformed and the southern portal was created.
+During the last war, the church was seriously damaged.
+The monument was devastated and its furnishings plundered, only the perimeter walls and gables remained.
+It was rebuilt from the ruins in 1992-2003.

-The perimeter walls of the church were built of erratic stones, while up to a height of 4 meters from the ground floor, granite blocks were used.
+The perimeter walls of the church were built of erratic stones, and up to a height of 4 meters from the ground floor, granite blocks were used.
 It received the form of an aisleless building on a rectangular plan with dimensions of 11 x 20 meters.
-The main entrance was placed in the stepped western portal, where decorative elements have been preserved: a Knight Hospitaller cross in the outline of a circle, and on the left side, a poorly legible chessboard carved on a granite block, most likely a sign of the builders.
+This simple nave was covered with a gable roof, perhaps originally thatched or shingled, mounted on unadorned triangular gables.
+The main entrance was placed in a stepped, pointed western portal, next to which decorative elements were created: a Joannite cross in the outline of a circle, and on the left side a chessboard carved on a granite stone, most likely a sign of the builders.

 Website zp.pl, Strachocin – ślady joannitów.